 - A person who uses, discharges or ignites consumer fireworks is still liable for any expenses associated with the fire loss or emergency response that results from the use of these devices.

-- The use and display of Professional, Commercial fireworks shows will require a permit from the Scottsdale Fire Chief or his designee from the Fire & Life Safety Division.
+- The use and display of Professional, Commercial fireworks shows will require a permit from the Scottsdale Fire Chief or his designee from the Prevention Division.

 Permits, Guidelines and Vendor Information